Spa Night

+Spa Night is a 2016 American coming-of-age drama film written and directed by Andrew Ahn (in his feature directorial debut).
+It stars Joe Seo, Haerry Kim, and Youn Ho Cho.
+It centers on a closeted Korean-American teenager who, living with his financially struggling immigrant parents, chances upon a secret cruising spot when he takes a job at an all-male spa.

+The film had its world premiere at the Sundance Film Festival on January 24, 2016, where Seo won the U.S. Dramatic Special Jury Award for Breakthrough Performance.
+It was given a limited theatrical release in the United States on August 19, 2016, by Strand Releasing.
+It received positive reviews from critics, and won the John Cassavetes Award at the 32nd Independent Spirit Awards.

 Plot

 David, an 18-year-old living in Koreatown, Los Angeles becomes an employee at a spa to help his financially struggling parents.
 He soon discovers illicit gay sex between the customers, which forces him to consider his own sexuality.

 While this has been described as a coming out story, the focus is on the internal world of David, and his deep struggles and uncertainty, as a teenager, about how to be a good son but how to also be himself in what is a conservative family and rigid community.